TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/SEC-01-Networkdetection.md

 ![SEC-01-Networkdetection](../00_includes/SECURITIES/SEC-01/i2.png)

-- list of all the devices connected to the network using nmap The output shows that 13 devices are connected to the network.
+- list of all the devices connected to the network using nmap with different commands.
+The output shows that 13 devices are connected to the network.

 ![SEC-01-Networkdetection](../00_includes/SECURITIES/SEC-01/i3.png)